NURS 2004 Complex Care 1

 Coordinator Leanne Luck Opens in new window

-Description This unit introduces students to complexities in health that emerge during pregnancy, labour, birth and the postnatal period which require additional care when the health of the mother and/or neonate may be compromised.
+Description This subject introduces students to complexities in health that emerge during pregnancy, labour, birth and the postnatal period which require additional care when the health of the mother and/or neonate may be compromised.
 This module also focuses on the midwifery care of the sick neonate.

 School Nursing & Midwifery